 USED NUCLEAR FUEL:

-Nuclear waste contains radio active atomic isotopes (radio isotopes) that form as a result of absorption of free neutrons by materials in or near a nuclear reactor.
+Nuclear waste contains radio active atomic isotopes (radio isotopes) that form as a result of absorption of free neutrons by non-fuel materials in or near a nuclear reactor.
 These radio isotopes spontaneously decay over time.
 Each radio isotope has a characteristic half life.
 However, when a radio isotope decays it often becomes another radio isotope.
-Nuclear waste has little or no economic value because it generally cannot be reprocessed to make anything else of significant value.
+Nuclear waste has little or no value because it generally cannot be economically reprocessed to make something else of significant value.